-CopyTrans Shelbee allows you to secure the backup of your iPhone, iPad and iPod Touch with a password.
-In addition to other iOS content, backups secured with a password, contain iPhone passwords for Wi-Fi, email accounts, websites, and some apps:
+CopyTrans Shelbee allows you to secure the backup of your iPhone, iPad and iPod Touch with an iOS password.
+In addition to other iOS content, backups secured with a password may contain iPhone passwords for Wi-Fi, email accounts, websites, and some apps.
+If you are not sure this is what you want, see our article about what an iOS backup password is.

 Encrypt iPhone backups with CopyTrans Shelbee